 |3||St. John the Baptist||LA||43,044|

-We can’t join these two tables together until we clean the strings to have a common format.
-In this case, we need to change the case of characters, use common spellings and abbreviations, and remove punctuation.
+We can’t join the tables until we clean the strings to have a common format for county names.
+We need to change the case of characters, use common spellings and abbreviations, and address punctuation.

-Even though the file format doesn’t align with one of the simple formats we saw in Chapter 8, we can use text processing techniques to extract pieces of text from the logs and create features for analysis.
+Even though the file format doesn’t align with one of the simple formats we saw in Chapter 8, we can use text processing techniques to extract pieces of text to create features.

-Transform text into features.
-In Chapter 9, we created a categorical feature out of a string.
+In Chapter 9, we created a categorical feature based on the content of the strings.
 There, we examined the descriptions of restaurant violations and we created nominal variables for the presence of particular words.
 We’ve displayed a few example violations here:

 unclean or degraded floors walls or ceilings inadequate and inaccessible handwashing facilities inadequately cleaned or sanitized food contact surfaces wiping cloths not clean or properly stored or inadequate sanitizer foods not protected from contamination unclean nonfood contact surfaces unclean or unsanitary food contact surfaces unclean hands or improper use of gloves inadequate washing facilities or equipment These new features can be used in an analysis of food safety scores.

 Previously, we made simple features that marked whether a description contained a word like “glove” or “hair”.
-In this chapter, we’ll expand on this technique to create more sophisticated features.
+In this chapter, we more formally introduce the regular expression tools that we used to create these features.

-Text analysis.
 Sometimes we want to compare entire documents.
-For example, the US President gives a State of the Union speech every year since 1790.
+For example, the US President gives a State of the Union speech every year.
 Here are the first few lines of the very first speech:

 *** State of the Union Address George Washington January 8, 1790 Fellow-Citizens of the Senate and House of Representatives: I embrace with great satisfaction the opportunity which now presents itself of congratulating you on the present favorable prospects of our public …

 We might wonder: how have the State of the Union speeches changed over time?
-Or: do different political parties say different things in their speeches?
-To answer these questions, we can transform the documents into a numeric form which lets us write code to compare the speeches.
+Or, do different political parties focus on different topics or use different language in their speeches?
+To answer these questions, we can transform the speeches into a numeric form which lets us use statistics to compare them.

-These examples serve to illustrate the ideas of string manipulation, regular expressions, and text analysis that we’ll dive into for the remainder of this chapter.
-We’ll start with simple string manipulation.
+These examples serve to illustrate the ideas of string manipulation, regular expressions, and text analysis.
+We start with describing simple string manipulation.